A wellness exam is a good investment in your pet’s long-term health — so you and your furry best friend can potentially enjoy more years together.

 How much does a wellness exam cost?

-A wellness exam at Parkway Animal Hospital costs $48.
+A wellness exam at Parkway Animal Hospital is inexpensive.

 Just give us a call and ask for details, or go ahead and walk in with your pal so we can meet you in person!